Andrea-S-8/GSoC-2025-Evaluation/README.md

 ## Description:

-This project will implement the recent techniques from Gallagher et al. (2024) and Gallagher et al. (2025) for improved time series simulation studies covering the whole parameter space of time series models (and not just cherry-pick one or two parameter settings) and also bring modern estimates of the acf/pacf and consistency in AIC selection of ar models (which is not currently available).
-Specifically, the project will: - create functions for acf and pacf estimation based on a dual shrinkage approach - create functions for ar estimation based on the dual shrinkage pacf - interface the new ar estimation function with standard methods such as AIC for consistent estimation - create new graphics for displaying these estimates that make clear to the user the effect of the dual shrinkage approach (as an option) - create functions to generate ARMA parameters that satisfy a correlation constraint (high/med/low or a fixed correlation strength) - create functions to generate random ARMA parameter values that cover the whole parameter space regardless of the model order - create a wrapper for the above two functions to generate simulation datasets for researchers in one line of code All this functionality will require appropriate documentation, testing and a vignette for users.
+This project implemented the recent techniques from Gallagher et al. (2024) and Gallagher et al. (2025) for improved time series simulation studies covering the whole parameter space of time series models (and not just cherry-pick one or two parameter settings) and also brought modern estimates of the acf/pacf and consistency in AIC selection of ar models (which is not currently available).
+Specifically, the project: - created functions for acf and pacf estimation based on a dual shrinkage approach - created functions for ar estimation based on the dual shrinkage pacf - interface the new ar estimation function with standard methods such as AIC for consistent estimation - created new graphics for displaying these estimates that make clear to the user the effect of the dual shrinkage approach (as an option) - created functions to generate ARMA parameters that satisfy a correlation constraint (high/med/low or a fixed correlation strength) - created functions to generate random ARMA parameter values that cover the whole parameter space regardless of the model order - created a wrapper for the above two functions to generate simulation datasets for researchers in one line of code All this functionality required appropriate documentation, testing and a vignette for users.

 ## What work was done:
-+ Create an R package using the existing research-level prototype code.
++ Created an R package using the existing research-level prototype code.
-+ Created unit and functional tests
++ Created unit and function tests
 + Added logical testing (to some functions in the package to fix errors)
-+ I wrote the user-facing functionality which includes extending the existing S3 class from base R and associated summary, print and plot methods to the new functions.
++ Wrote the user-facing functionality which includes extending the existing S3 class from base R and associated summary, print and plot methods to the new functions.
 + Added documentation to functions.
 + Debugging and improvements.
 + Extend the existing research-level code to allow different user options for the different parameters with the defaults being those implemented in the research code.
-+ User options were created for lambda and target, then documentation was updated followed by unit and function testing using tiny test
+++ User options were created for lambda and target, then documentation was updated followed by unit and function testing using tiny test
 + Worked on creating a new function for banded and tapered called bandtap with documentation referencing forecast package.
-Then added an if statement to function acf to call bandtap, afterwards I did unit testing.
+Then added an if statement to function acf to call bandtap, afterwards carried out unit testing.
-+ Write Vignette
++ Wrote the Vignette

 ## What code got merged:
 My updates, code changes and merges can all be found here: [Commits · Andrea-S-8/PenalizedCorr](https://github.com/Andrea-S-8/PenalizedCorr/commits/new-branch)